CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 spine02           9.7                  Wed Feb 12 04:29:15 2020
 ```

-This example shows only the memory utilization for all devices.
+The following example shows only the memory utilization for all devices:

 ```
 cumulus@switch:~$ netq show resource-util memory